 : Stir 1/4 teaspoon of Cool Tools Patina Gel into a glass or plastic container with 6 to 12 ounces of very hot (not boiling) water.
 Dip the articles into the patina solution using tweezers, or suspend from a bent wire, or use gloves.
 Once you have the color you desire, remove the articles and soak in a neutralizing solution of water with some baking soda added to it for about 5 minutes, then rinse, dry and finish.

 : Mix as above, but use lukewarm water instead of hot water.
 Dip the items quickly in the solution and remove.
 Watch as the colors develop.
 When you see the colors you like, immediately immerse the articles in the neutralizing bath to stop the progression.

 Rainbow Patina on Steroids

 : Follow the instructions for the Rainbow Patina above, but add about 1 tablespoon of ammonia to the solution.
 The ammonia brightens the colors and makes them pop.
-Neutralize the pieces after you achieve the colors you like.
+Neutralize the pieces with baking soda and water after you achieve the colors you like.

 Warm the metal object you intend to patina prior to dipping it in the solution.
 This will insure that you get an even patina on the metal.

 The metal must be completely clean and free of finger oils, polishing compound, grease, etc. Use a solution of warm soapy water with a little splash of ammonia to clean the metal.
 Use a toothbrush to get into nooks and crannies.
 Rinse and pat dry with paper towels, then patina.